unkelpehr/node-exit-hook/README.md

 });
 ```

+- **context** An optional context for the 'callback' function.
+If `undefined`, the callback will have it's own context.
 - **callback** A function to execute when the application is exiting.
   - **canCancel** When `true` the exit can be cancelled by returning `false`.
   - **signal** Originating signal (if any).